 If you’re interested in working in law in the state of Florida, then you should know that the job outlook is quite promising.
 Florida is known for having a high population of immigrants.
-Whether they are here on a student visa or with intentions of living permanently in the United States, immigration lawyers are in high demand, and that’s just one of the areas of practice within the legal profession!
+They may be here on student visas or they may have intentions of living permanently in the United States.

-With law firms and private practices doing their best to streamline their operations, more paralegals are in demand because their salary costs less than taking on another partner.
-Plus, paralegals can serve multiple roles of a legal assistant and secretary.
+With immigration law firms and other private practices doing their best to streamline their operations, more paralegals are in demand because their salary costs less than taking on more partners.
+Plus, paralegals can handle multiple duties usually performed by legal assistants and secretaries.

 Why More Law Firms are Hiring Paralegals